PhilippMundhenk/kapps/README.md

 ```

 The skeleton of this app is identical to the non-GUI app.
 However, we see that the homeCallback() here returns an HTTPResponse, resulting in a website being shown.
 Note that the given HTTPResponse is not optimal, as it traps the user on the page with no way to return to kapps.
-Also not, how the Notify command is being used here to send a notification to the system, when the app is started.
+Also note, how the Notify command is being used here to send a notification to the system, when the app is started.

 ## Screenshots